Netanyahu meets Sunak at Downing Street amid protests

 - Published

-Prime Minister Rishi Sunak has met Israeli PM Benjamin Netanyahu at Downing Street amid a noisy protest against the Israeli leader's visit.
+Prime Minister Rishi Sunak has met Benjamin Netanyahu at Downing Street as the Israeli leader faces domestic turmoil over judicial reforms.

-Mr Sunak greeted Mr Netanyahu outside Number 10 as shouts and whistles could be heard from hundreds of demonstrators at the barriers at the entrance.
+Mr Sunak greeted Mr Netanyahu outside Number 10 ahead of talks over security and the threat from Iran.

-They were protesting against Mr Netanyahu's judicial reforms, which have been met with outrage in Israel.

 He is also due to meet Home Secretary Suella Braverman on his one-day visit.